cfss-old/win17_hw01/README.md

 # hw 01
-Name: "Xiangyu Tao"
+Name: Xiangyu Tao

-Date: "January 5, 2017"
+Date: January 5, 2017

 # Xiangyu Tao

 ## About Me
-I am a current MAPSS student at *the University of Chicago*.
+I'm a current MAPSS student at *the University of Chicago*.

 I received my undergraduate degree in **Psychology** at *the University of Washington, Seattle*.

 ## Current Research Interest